SeedTactics/fms-insight/README.md

 HTML and Javascript is included in the server builds.
 The code lives in [client/insight](client/insight/).

-I use VSCode as an editor and there are VSCode tasks for launching parcel in development/watch mode and a debug configuration for launching Chrome.
+I use VSCode as an editor and there are VSCode tasks for launching vite in development/watch mode and a debug configuration for launching Chrome.
 There is also a mock server which I use while developing the client.
 The mock server lives in [server/debug-mock](server/debug-mock/).